opendedup/sdfs/README.md

 # sdfs
 What is this?

-  A clustered deduplicated file system.
+  A deduplicated file system that can store data in object storage or block storage.

 License